safespring/docs/content/service/sto4_storage.md

 After the incident that took down the storage cluster in our sto4 site, we are working on restoring data from the cluster.
 Daily updates will be posted on this site.

-A complete incident report is beeing prepared, and will be published later.
+A complete incident report is being prepared, and will be published later.

+## Update 2021-07-09

+There is not much to report today.
+We started exporting metadata yesterday and it will be finished today.
+On Monday we will process metadata, and finish code to restore actual data.
+We expect more news on Tuesday, when we expect to start restoring data.

-## Update 2021-07-07
+## Update 2021-07-08

 Today we have finished the code for metadata restore, and also proceeded our infrastructure work, which means we are getting closer to restore data from next week.